ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

   We say a plant or rank _B_ is _below_ another rank _A_ if it is at least one rank lower than _A_.
 - belong:
   We say a plant _B_ is _belongs_ to rank _A_ if it is exactly rank _A_ (and not below).
-- Concrete Plant:
+- concrete plant:
   Is in an actually existing species, variety and cultivar.
-- Abstract Plant:
+- abstract plant:
   Representants of ranks, which are not actually existing plants.
-- Family:
+- family:
   A taxonomic rank that consists of multiple genera.
-- Genus:
+- genus:
   A taxonomic rank which is part of a family.
   Consists of multiple species.
-- Species (German: Art):
+- species (German: Art):
   A taxonomic rank which is part of a genus.
   Can have multiple varieties or cultivars.
-- Variety (German: Varietät):
+- variety (German: Varietät):
   Has the main characteristics of its species but differs in heritable characteristics.
   Can have multiple cultivars.
-- Cultivar (abbreviated from cultivated variety, German: Sorte):
+- cultivar (abbreviated from cultivated variety, German: Sorte):
   Has the main characteristics of its species or variety but differs in minor heritable characteristics.
   These characteristics were cultivated on purpose.
-- Hybrid:
+- hybrid:
   Hybrids are otherwise not relevant for PermaplanT's functionality.
-- Attributes of plants (traits in scientific literature):
+- attributes of plants (traits in scientific literature):
   A characteristic of a variety, species, genus, subfamily or family.
   E.g. height, width, color, etc.
   Attributes can be defined on different levels of the hierarchy.
   E.g. a variety can have a different height than the species it belongs to.
-- Polyculture (aka companion planting, German: Mischkultur):
+- polyculture (aka companion planting, German: Mischkultur):
   Mutually beneficial way of growing plants together.
-- Relationship:
+- relationship:
   Two plants are in a non-neutral relationship if they either enhance (companion) or diminish (antagonist) each other's health and growth.
-- Companion (to plant according polyculture):
+- companion (to plant according polyculture):
   Plants that should be planted together.
-- Antagonist (to plant according polyculture):
+- antagonist (to plant according polyculture):
   Plants that should be avoided next to each other.
+- plant database (German: Pflanzen-Datenbank):
+  PermaplanT's large collection of plant entries with comprehensive data, indexed with a unique name.
+- inventory (German: Inventar):
+  A personal collection of plants, e.g., seeds.
+  Every entry of the inventory links to a plant in the plant database.
+  Furthermore, they have an additional name and are more precisely describing a plant than the plant database could do.
+  Only in the inventory you can have seeds plants which are not in the plant database, e.g., of special, new or unknown varieties.
-- Seedproof (German: Samenfest):
+- seedproof (German: Samenfest):
   From the seeds of a fruit you get again similar fruits.
-- Raising (German: Anzucht, vorziehen)
+- raising (German: Anzucht, vorziehen)
 - (German: Vorkulturen)
 - (German: Sortenrein, ohne/wenig Vermischung anderer Sorten, wenig/keine Fremdbestäubung)
-- Zone (in permaculture, German: Permakultur Zonen):
+- zone (in permaculture, German: Permakultur Zonen):
   Is an area which has the same frequency of human visitors.
   The areas are numbered from:
   - 00: (represented numerically as -1)